 As for how receptive others have been to his hybrid look, Bryan explained that, in his experience, "95% of people don't care what you wear as long as it has no effect on them.
 It's the 5% that catcall, whistle, yell rude remarks only because they feel threatened to some extent."

 While some people still consider traditional gender tropes to be sacred, Bryan chooses to ignore any and all negative comments thrown his way.
 "It's not worth my time to explain myself.
 I find I am pretty thick-skinned when it comes to negative comments and focus on the positive comments, which come in much more often," he said.

 Spilling some valuable style secrets, Bryan revealed that except for his suits, almost all his clothes and heels are either store-bought or purchased online.
 "I have a talented seamstress that converts my pants to skirts.
 Since I prefer pencil skirts there is just enough material to make the skirt.
 This way my suits match," he said.

 When asked about his go-to outfit for when he wants to feel "spectacular," Bryan said: "A tough question, it depends on the season.
-Summer, I like to wear sleeveless polo shirts, heeled sandals, and a tight, just above knee-length skirt.
+Summer, I like to wear sleeveless polo shirts, heeled sandals, and a tight, just-above-knee-length skirt.
 Winter, a longer skirt and boots, with a lightweight pullover.
-Does feeling being dressed, spectacular every day, count?"
+Does feeling being dressed, spectacularly every day, count?"